 Per- and Polyfluoroalkyl Substances (PFAS) Services

-Westwater brings over 25 years of environmental consulting experience to the assessment and hazardous waste cleanup of this emerging class of contaminants.
-PFAS sampling and analysis can be complex due to required part-per-trillion (ppt) detection limits and PFAS compounds present in many common field investigation materials.
-According to many PFAS sampling guidance documents, care must be exercised in the field to prevent sample cross-contamination by items such as sampling pumps with Teflon™ parts or hoses, Gore-Tex™ clothing, waterproof field logbooks, and even Post-it™ notes.
+Westwater brings over 30 years of environmental consulting experience to the assessment and hazardous waste cleanup of this emerging class of contaminants.
+PFAS sampling, analysis, and data interpretation can be complex due to part-per-trillion (ppt) detection limits, PFAS compounds present in many common field investigation materials, and wide range of potential sources.
+PFAS sampling guidance documents typically advise a high level care be exercised in the field to prevent sample cross-contamination by common sampling equipment and materials.
+PFAS data interpretation can also be complex due to PFAS chemistry and also rapidly changing regulatory requirements.

 What are PFAS?

-PFAS are a class of up to 5,000 synthetic compounds manufactured since the 1940s and present in many consumer and industrial products.
-Many compounds in this emerging class of contaminants are highly water-soluble, mobile, and long-lived in the environment.
-Toxicological studies have linked PFAS compounds to cancer and other health disorders.
-With no enforceable national regulations a state-by-state regulatory patchwork has developed with some states setting drinking water standards as low as the parts-per-trillion (ppt) range.
-Despite a 70-year manufacturing history and widespread use our understanding of PFAS toxicology, environmental fate and transport, sampling and analysis methods, and treatment are still very immature.
+PFAS are a class of over 12,000 synthetic compounds manufactured since the 1940s that are present in many industrial and consumer products including fire-fighting foams, metal plating additives, non-stick coatings, stain- and water-resistant fabrics, personal care products, and food packaging.
+Many compounds in this class of contaminants are highly water-soluble, travel great distances in groundwater, and are long-lived in the environment.
+PFAS accumulates in the body and toxicological studies show have linked PFAS compounds to cancer, hypertension, pre-eclampsia, and other health disorders; emerging research shows health effects may occur from minute concentrations in water if consumed regularly.
+Enforceable national drinking water standards for 6 compounds were established in 2024, however a state-by-state regulatory patchwork of widely varying drinking water standards exists for many other PFAS compounds.
+Despite a 70-year manufacturing history and widespread use our understanding of PFAS toxicology, environmental fate and transport, sampling and analysis methods, decontamination of PFAS-stained infrastructure, and water treatment are still very immature.

 For PFAS-related projects, Westwater offers the following advantages: